-- 177. Any payment can be made:- - (a) by posting to the GST Processing Centre; - (b) online at the designated bank's portal or at the GST; or - (c) at designated banks (CIMB, Maybank, Bank Islam, Public Bank, Hong Leong Bank, RHB Bank).
+177. Any payment can be made:-

+(a) by posting to the GST Processing Centre;

+- (b) online at the designated bank's portal or through Taxpayer Access Point (TAP); or - (c) at designated banks (CIMB, Maybank, Bank Islam, Public Bank, Hong Leong Bank, RHB Bank and Alliance Bank).